alexshultz/MultiOCR/MultiOCR_README.md

-# TriOCR
+# MultiOCR

-TriOCR is a multi-OCR system that combines Tesseract, Apple's Vision framework, and Google Cloud Vision API to improve text extraction accuracy from scanned PDF documents.
-By using multiple OCR engines and comparing their results, TriOCR ensures the most reliable recognition of text, ideal for processing invoices, statements, and other scanned files.
+MultiOCR is a multi-OCR system that combines Tesseract, Apple's Vision framework, and Google Cloud Vision API to improve text extraction accuracy from scanned PDF documents.
+By using multiple OCR engines and comparing their results, MultiOCR ensures the most reliable recognition of text, ideal for processing invoices, statements, and other scanned files.

 ## Features
 - Utilizes **Tesseract**, **Apple's Vision framework**, and **Google Cloud Vision API** for robust text recognition.